Listen to Manitoba 2, a 27-year-old woman from Winnipeg, Manitoba, Canada. Click or tap the triangle-shaped play button to hear the subject.

 AREAS OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject has also lived in Etobicoke and Toronto, Ontario.
+The subject has also lived in Etobicoke and Toronto, Ontario.

 OTHER INFLUENCES ON SPEECH: